-Sarah has six years of experience working as a registered nurse in community health and critical care nursing.
+Sarah (she/her) has six years of experience working as a registered nurse in community health and critical care nursing.
 She decided to enter health policy after seeing the many barriers encountered by her patients as they tried to access affordable health care.
 While studying health policy, Sarah became disturbed about the realities of the pharmaceutical industry and eager to make an impact on drug pricing policy.

 Sarah received her Bachelor’s Degree in Nursing from UNC Chapel Hill and her MPH in Health Policy from Harvard University.

 Before landing at Patients for Affordable Drugs Now, Juliana spent more than a decade as an investigative journalist.
 Juliana is a mom to two, including Eli, who has cystic fibrosis.
 Her son was hospitalized after her family could not afford a medication, which led her to serve as a volunteer patient advisor starting in 2017.
 She agreed to move her family to Washington to continue her work on behalf of this cause as communications director and is excited to help elevate the patient voice in the media to policymakers and the public.

 Before joining the team at Patients for Affordable Drugs Now, Sam (she/her) spent several years working in digital marketing and communications for the tech sector.
 Originally from Illinois, Sam received her Bachelor’s Degree in English Literature from Roosevelt University in Chicago –– but it was her experience as a patient with Crohn’s Disease that led Sam to work as a patient advocate for those with chronic illnesses.
 That passion for improving patient quality of life is what brought her to D.C. from Chicago to help fight for lower drug prices.
 Her advocacy has afforded her many opportunities to elevate her story and the stories of patients like her, from testifying in front of Congress to writing about drug pricing in the pages of Teen Vogue.